 Minimum wages

-The minimum wages in the first semester of 2012 for hiring a maid or “empleada domestica” in the first semester of 2012 is ¢139,558.75/month.
-This is more or less $279/month.
-(September 2012).
+The minimum wage in 2023 for hiring a maid or “empleada domestica” is ¢236.655,44/month.
+This is more or less $442/month. (at an exchange rate of ¢535).

 How to calculate the hourly wages

-To calculate the salary per hour, you take the total monthly wages, divide it by 30 days and then by 8 hours.
+To calculate the salary per hour, you take the total monthly wages, divide it by 30 days, and then by 8 hours.

 Residency and working permit

-Social security and health insurance
+Social Security and health insurance

 Probation period